yeoman/yeoman.io/app/_includes/yeoman.wiki/Customize-server-and-build-task.md

-# How to control yeoman server targets tasks from your app's Gruntfile.js
+# Customize server and build task

 _This entry should be useful until a new version older than 0.9.6 is released.
 The developers have announced they're working on a refactor for v1, but in the meantime this is your best choice to have control on what tasks are run when you do ```yeoman server```._